HemingYHM/ICPOESDP/README.md

 # ICPOES Data Processing Tool with Calibration Curve plotter
  This is a data processing app that processes raw data from the ICPOES device and allows the user to plot calibration curves for the elements of interest.
 The app is written in Python and belong to SALT lab at UC Berkeley.
-The app is currently in development and is partially ready to use.

  ### Installation
- The App is writting in Python 3.10.7 and uses the following libraries:
+ The App is writting in Python 3.7 and uses the following libraries:
  - Pandas
  - Numpy
  - Matplotlib

+ ### In Progress
+ - Shell Script thta initializes an virtual environment and installs the libraries for the user.
+ - Dedicated GUI for the Calibration Curve plotter?

 To install the libraries, run the following command in the terminal, contact hemingy@berkeley.edu if you run into any issues:
 ```